 High school football scoreboard: Oct.
 27-28, 2017

-Prairie Central (5-4) plays at Rochester (9-0) at 7 p.m. in Class 4A, with Rochester the defending 4A state champion and owner of six 4A state titles this decade.
+Three other teams, Prairie Central in 4A, along with Paxton-Buckley-Loda and Watseka/St. Anne in 3A, all saw their seasons come to an end with road defeats.

-Paxton-Buckley-Loda (6-3) plays at Peotone (8-1) at 7 p.m. in Class 3A, while another 3A first-round game involving another Sangamon Valley Conference team kicks off at 7 p.m. in Elmhurst as Watseka/St. Anne (7-2) tries to knock off defending 3A state champion IC Catholic (8-1).
+Prairie Central lost 42-6 at defending 4A state champion Rochester, while PBL managed to keep it close at Peotone before falling 41-20 and Watseka/St. Anne lost 55-6 at defending 3A state champion IC Catholic.

-Friday night's action is all a precursor to a jam-packed Saturday afternoon, with 12 area teams in action.
+All of Friday night's action was just precursor to a jam-packed Saturday afternoon, with 12 area teams in action.

 Mahomet-Seymour (6-3) will travel to Chatham to face Glenwood (7-2) at 3 p.m. in a Class 5A first-round game.